conoro/hugo.conoroneill.com/content/post/using_smashed_phones_as_extra_computers_at_home_during_pandemic.md

 ## In closing
 I'm not going to claim this is the ideal solution to anything but it's an option for some people and it's also a fun experiment to see what's possible with devices that maybe spend most of their time on Twitter, Snapchat or TikTok.

-If you find it useful or you know of other interesting things that are possible with phones outside of media, let us know.
+If you find it useful, if you have any questions, or if you know of other interesting things like this that are possible with phones, let us know.